 - It was suggested that pornography makes real sex more boring, more routine, less exiting, or less enjoyable

-Taylor Kohut’s new website and his attempt at fundraising suggest that he just may have an agenda.
+Taylor Kohut’s new website in 2017 (pornforscience.com, which was no longer active in November 2022) and his attempt at fundraising suggest that he just may have an agenda.
 Kohut has a history of publishing ‘creative’ studies designed to find little or no problems arising from the use of porn.
 For example, Kohut’s 2016 paper, “Making Hate to Women”?
 Pornography Users Hold More Gender Egalitarian Attitudes Than Nonusers in a Representative American Sample”.

 Kohut framed egalitarianism as support for Feminist identification, Women holding positions of power, Women working outside home, Abortion.
 Here’s the key: Secular populations, which tend to be more liberal, have far higher rates of porn use than religious populations.
 By choosing these criteria and ignoring endless other variables, lead author Taylor Kohut knew he would end up with porn users scoring higher on his study’s carefully chosen selection of what constitutes “egalitarianism.”
 Then he chose a title that spun it all.